 It may not seem like it at times, but cats that have behavioural issues are not acting out of spite - there is usually a valid reason for their behaviour.
 Like humans, cats may face different challenges and needs at different times of their lives and when they do, they need your understanding, and possibly your assistance.
 Luckily, in some instances, the cause of the issue may be obvious and a solution easily found.
 At other times, it may take a bit more work to uncover the main issue and try to manage the behaviour, which will need your love, time and patience.
-In my experience, the best way to help your cat(s) is by using positive association and reinforcement techniques and strategies (force-free).
-Using punishment, fear or intimidation methods will only increase any anxiety your cat(s) might be experiencing and can make the issue worse - it can also have a negative impact on your relationship with your cat, which I'm sure is the last thing you want!
+In my experience, the best way to help your cat(s) is by using positive association and positive reinforcement via science-based, force-free techniques and strategies.
+Using physical punishment, fear or intimidation methods will only increase any anxiety your cat(s) might be experiencing and can make the issue worse - it can also have a negative impact on your relationship with your cat, which I'm sure is the last thing you want!

 Cats are very complex creatures.
 For example - did you know that a purring cat is not always a happy cat?
 When cats are in pain, it is thought that they purr to signal that they are friendly and willing to accept help.
 Purring is also believed to promote healing and release pain-relieving endorphins.
 Just one of the many interesting behaviours of cats!

 Some of the most common behavioural issues I help cats with include:

 * Relationship issues between cats and / or introducing a new cat to your resident cat

 * All types of aggression (towards other cats, humans or other animals)